lutsen/lagan/README.md

 To do
 -----

-- Remove admin and setup from index.php
-- Add example templates and route for public part of app
 - Add different types of relations
-- Add an actual 404 header to the 404 page

 Nice to have
 ------------

-- Message "There are no [beantype]" in beans.html template if a beantype is empty
 - Add a logger: https://github.com/Flynsarmy/Slim-Monolog
 - Unit testing
 - Drag-n-drop interface for the position of objects